 Meet the group at Bainfield Common Room between 10.30am - 12.30pm every Tuesday.
 Find out more online.

 Join our new Residents' Committee

-This year, we are excited to introduce a residents' committee at each of our three accommodation sites.
+We are excited to have introduced a residents' committee at each of our three accommodation sites.
 We're keen for our residents to use their voices to shape not only their own experiences at student accommodation, but that of future residents.

 As part of the committee, you'll be encouraged to discuss topics such as:

 - Events you would like to see organised across the accommodation sites

 - Opportunities to enhance and improve the student accommodation community

 As part of the committee, you will have the opportunity to quiz members of the student accommodation team, our resident assistants and our security team on all things student accommodation.

 If this sounds like something you might be interested in, please register your interest by emailing email@example.com, including a couple of lines on why you would like to be a member of the residents' committee and at what site.